mdarcy220/cis340-proj4-fat-shell/README.md

 Get user input --> Parser --> Executer

-The user-prompting code (in flopshell.c and shellinput.c) simply prompts the user and retreives a line of text from the console and passes it to the parser.
+The user-prompting code (in `flopshell.c` and `shellinput.c`) simply prompts the user and retreives a line of text from the console and passes it to the parser.
 The parser (in lex.c and parse.c) converts the given text to a FlopCommand struct that holds all relevent information about the command, including the argv array, input file name, and output file name.
 It also holds a pointer to another FlopCommand that represents the command being piped to (if there was a pipe).
-After being parsed, the command is executed (code in exec_command.c).
+After being parsed, the command is executed (code in `exec_command.c`).
 The execution code first checks if the command is an internal comamnd, and if so calls the appropriate function.
 Otherwise, it searches the path variable for the executable file, forks, performs I/O redirection, and waits for the child to terminate before prompting again.

 ## Known bugs

 1. Command editing doesn't work properly when command wraps to a new line.
 The buffer is updated correctly, but the display is incorrect.
-To reproduce this bug, simply type a very long command that wraps to a new line, then repeatedly press Backspace or the Left Arrow key.
+To reproduce this bug, simply type a very long command that wraps to a new line, then repeatedly press `Backspace` or the `Left Arrow` key.
 The cursor will not wrap back to the original line.

 2. Commands will fail to execute if there is a file in the PATH that has the correct name, but does not have execute permission.
-For example, if there is a file in the "scratch" directory named "ls", with permissions "-rw-r--r--", and PATH is set to "scratch:/bin", running the command "ls" will produce an error, even though a working ls executable is in /bin.
+For example, if there is a file in the `scratch` directory named `ls`, with permissions `-rw-r--r--`, and PATH is set to `scratch:/bin`, running the command `ls` will produce an error, even though a working ls executable is in /bin.

 3. Single quotes don't work.
 Only double quotes are functional.